canro91/canro91.github.io/_posts/2021-04-26-CreateTestValuesWithBuilders.md

 In our tests, we should give enough details to our readers, but not too many details to make our tests noisy.
 We should keep the details at the right level.

-In our previous tests, we only cared for the expiration year and month in each test.
+In our previous tests, we only cared about a credit card expiration year and month.
 We can abstract the creation of the `CreditCard` objects to avoid repetition.

 One alternative to abstract the creation of `CreditCard` objects is to use an object mother.

 **An object mother is a factory method or property holding a ready-to-use input object.
-Each test changes properties of an object mother to match the scenario under test**.
+Each test changes the properties of an object mother to match the scenario under test**.

 For our example, we can create a `CreditCard` property with valid defaults and tweak it inside each test.